 - Automate any discounting — if any — at the low end.
 The simplest way to do this is again mark prices up 20%.
 Then, give a 20% discount for annual prepayment.
 You can see above Salesforce did this, too.
 Everyone does this in some form or other.

-- Model an average procurement discount into larger deals.
+- Model an additional “procurement discount” into larger deals.
 You may need to give again in procurement.
 If that’s the case, model it in.
 Maybe mark the deal up 30% if the deal has to go through procurement.
+It is what it is.
+You can’t win here.
+You have to give procurement an additional discount in many cases.
+They are often comped on it.

 - Finally, once you have a real one — trust in your VP of Sales to work this out and hit her team quota and company ARR commit.
 If your VPS has to hit the company’s ARR goal (and not just a bookings goal), the two of you will be 100% aligned here.
 Help out and do all of the above.
 But be careful of micromanaging.
 All great VPs of Sales know that discounting is part of the give and take, the psychology of sales.
 And they don’t want to discount more than necessary, either.
 Because they own the aggregate number, unlike any individual reps.

 Later, when you are really bigger, you can truly optimize this further.
-For now, don’t let it frustrate you, and mostly important, don’t think you are unique or anything special.
+For now, don’t let it frustrate you, and most importantly, don’t think you are unique or anything special.
 Your product is unique and special.
 Your sales process, including pricing, isn’t.

 So you end up where you really wanted to be in the first place.